Chess strategy: Pawns

 In the endgame, passed pawns, unhindered by enemy pawns from promotion, are strong, especially if advanced or protected by another pawn.
 A passed pawn on the sixth is roughly as strong as a knight or bishop and often decides the game.
 (Also see isolated pawn, doubled pawns, backward pawn, connected pawns.)

 Knights

-Since knights can easily be chased away by pawn moves, it is often advantageous for knights to be placed in ' in the enemy position as outposts—squares where they cannot be attacked by pawns.
+Since knights can easily be chased away by pawn moves, it is often advantageous for knights to be placed in holes in the enemy position as outposts—squares where they cannot be attacked by pawns.
 Such a knight on the fifth rank is a strong asset.
 The ideal position for a knight is the opponent's third rank, when it is supported by one or two pawns.
 A knight at the edge or corner of the board controls fewer squares than one on the board's interior, thus the saying "A knight on the rim is dim!"

 A king and one knight are not sufficient material to checkmate an opposing lone king (see Two knights endgame).
 A king and two knights can checkmate a lone king but cannot force it.